-TrustTheVote™ (TTV) is the flagship project of the Open Source Digital Voting Foundation (OSDV) for its mission to re-invent how America votes in a digital democracy.
-The TTV project has an ambitious and aggressive road map, schedule, and projected deliverables that can be “seen, touched, and tried.”
+The TrustTheVote™ Project (TTV) is the flagship project of the Open Source Election Technology Foundation (OSET) for its mission to research and educate on elections systems, processes, and technology innovations.
+The TrustTheVote Project is focused on performing the “heavy lifting” of research and development of a new open source, open data, open standards, comprehensive open source Election Technology Framework.
+The project has an ambitious and aggressive road map, schedule, and projected deliverables that can be “seen, touched, and tried.”

 However, we are realistic about the size of the undertaking, and the challenges of adoption for the resulting technology trust.
-The project has a mandate to make demonstrative progress by the 2010 mid-term national elections, delivering applicable, actionable, and useful results for some of the “choke points” that currently exist in the efficient running of elections with current proprietary solutions.
-These areas the Foundation seeks to impact by 2010 include: voter registration, ballot design, ballot tabulation and auditing.
+The project has a mandate to make demonstrative progress by the 2016 national elections, delivering applicable, actionable, and useful results for some of the “choke points” that currently exist in the efficient running of elections with current proprietary solutions.
+The areas the Foundation’s TrustTheVote Project have impacted to date include: voter registration, voter information services, ballot design, the foundations of ballot tabulation, election results reporting and analysis, and elements of auditing.

-The TTV project is a digital public works project, creating freely available, non-proprietary technology that is maintained as a public trust.
-Open source technology and practices are a key aspect of a public works project, and a critical ingredient in the TTV recipe for creating public trust in election technology, via technologically enabled transparency.
+The TTV Project is a digital public works project, creating freely available, non-proprietary technology that is maintained in a public trust.
+Open source technology and practices are a key aspect of a public works project, and a critical ingredient in the TTV Project recipe for enabling public trust in election technology, via technologically enabled transparency.